-Since they are tethered to a leash, the option of flight is eliminated.
+Since they are tethered to a leash, the flight option is eliminated.
 To them, the only means of survival left is to stand their ground, which leads to leash aggression.

 To compound the predicament, you are partially responsible.
-Most likely you have expected your dog’s inappropriate reaction and have pulled up on the leash.
+You likely expected your dog’s inappropriate reaction and have pulled up on the leash.
 Without realizing it, you have just confirmed, “Houston, we have a problem!”

-We strongly recommend, enrolling in positive reinforcement, punishment-free obedience class, before you have serious behavior problems.
-Not only will your puppy or dog learn how to socialize and behave properly; you will gain instructions on how to maintain control positively.
+We strongly recommend enrolling in positive reinforcement, punishment-free obedience class before you have serious behavior problems.
+Your puppy or dog will learn how to socialize and behave properly, but you will also gain instructions on how to maintain control positively.

-However, there are many do-it-yourselfers out there, who believe they don’t need or want assistance training their pet.
+However, many do-it-yourselfers out there believe they don’t need or want assistance training their pet.

 Either way, it’s never too late to modify your dog’s behavior to eliminate leash aggression.

-To begin modifying your dog’s leash aggression, first, you need to take a look at the equipment you are using.
-If you are using a retractable leash, and reel your dog in and out, as if you are fishing, you are encouraging your dog to walk in front of you, out to the side or even behind you.
-Essentially, you are following your dog.
+To begin modifying your dog’s leash aggression, first, you need to look at the equipment and position you are using.
+If you use a retractable leash and reel your dog in and out, you encourage your dog to pull.
+If you encourage your dog to walk in front of you, out to the side, or even behind you, then you are following your dog.

-Not only are retractable leashes of no use for obedience training, and proper walking, they are also dangerous.
+Not only are retractable leashes of no use for obedience training and proper walking, but they are also dangerous.
 Throw it out and get a 6-foot leash, preferably leather.
 It is well worth the investment.

-An added advantage of a training collar is, when fitted properly, your dog is unable to slip out of it, even when pulling backward.
-The more they pull, the tighter the collar gets.
+An added advantage of a training collar is that when fitted properly, your dog cannot slip out of it, even when pulling backward.
+The more the dog pulls, the tighter the collar gets.

 Never wrap a leash around your hand or wrist.

 Think of your leash as a telephone line to your dog.
 When you are walking your dog correctly, you should both be relaxed.
 Your hands should be at waist level.
-Your dog should be at your left side, not in front of you or behind you.
-Ideally, the leash should be relaxed enough, so there is a U in the leash, between you and your dog.
+Your dog should be on your left side, not behind you or you.
+Ideally, the leash should be relaxed enough, so there is a U in the leash between you and your dog.

 Always remain calm.
-If you are uptight and anticipating problems, without realizing it, chances are you are probably holding the leash too short or up too high.
+If you are uptight and anticipating problems without realizing it, you are probably holding the leash too short or up too high.
 By choking up on the leash, you are inadvertently signaling your dog to pull.
 The harder you pull, the more your dog will pull.
 This is called opposition reflex.

-When your dog’s behavior becomes inappropriate, you probably tense up and clutch that leash so tightly, your dog is receiving the indicator to charge.
+When your dog’s behavior becomes inappropriate, you probably tense up and clutch that leash so tightly that your dog receives the indicator to charge.

 Obedience training is paramount.
-If you do not have adequate control over your pet, by simple giving simple commands such as “sit,” “stay,” “down,” and “enough,” start there.
+If you do not have adequate control over your pet, by simply giving simple commands such as “sit,” “stay,” “down,” and “enough,” start there.

-The principle behind this method is, the object of their discord is removed only when your dog is calm and not showing leash aggression.
+The principle behind this method is that the object of their discord is removed only when your dog is calm and not showing leash aggression.